BlackiePearlJoobi/audiophile-ecommerce-website/README.md

 - [Tailwind CSS Cheat Sheet – Nerdcave](https://nerdcave.com/tailwind-cheat-sheet) - A handy reference for utility classes, invaluable for building responsive layouts and fine-tuning spacing and typography.

 - [An Introduction to React’s Context API – Smashing Magazine](https://www.smashingmagazine.com/2020/01/introduction-react-context-api/) - A clear, practical guide to Context API that helped shape my cart state architecture and avoid prop drilling.

+- [Testing with Jest in Next.js – Official Guide](https://nextjs.org/docs/app/guides/testing/jest) - A practical resource for setting up **Jest with the App Router**.
+It clarified the use of `jsdom`, custom test environments, and file mocks for server components.
+This guide was especially helpful for configuring modular tests around product pages and layout composition.

 ## Acknowledgments